Introduction

 If you prefer to host your own storage, you can configure IntelliShell to sync with any custom HTTP endpoint.
 This is ideal for teams who want to maintain a private, centralized library on their own infrastructure.

-it can handle either the standard plain text format (Content-Type: text/plain
+it can handle either the standard plain text format (Content-Type: text/plain) or a JSON array (Content-Type: application/json).

 You can also specify custom headers for authentication.